texta-tk/texta-tk.github.io/source/gui.rst

 Our input will be the data under the project that is active (we can check it on the blue panel up-right).
 We have to select the fields the model learns from.
 If we choose two, the fields are just concatenated together before the learning process.
 One field is also enough.
 Usually lemmatized texts are preferred, especially with morphologically complex languages, because it increases the frequency of some words (*eaten*, *eats* and *ate* will change to it's lemma *eat* and are dealt as one word).

-There's also an option to include our :ref:`trained embeddings <embeddings>` into the training.
+There's also an option to include our existing :ref:` embeddings <embedding>` into the training.

 Then we need to fine-tune the Tagger Group's classifiers by changing additional parameters such as Vectorizer (possible feature extractors are: Hashing Vectorizer, Count Vectorizer, Tfldf Vectorizer - read more about them `here <https://scikit-learn.org/stable/modules/feature_extraction.html>`_) and Classifier Model (`Logistic Regression <https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression>`_, `LinearSVC <https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html>`_).
 We might get an error with LinearSVC in case we don't have enough data in the search.